-This DC-Area Popup Bookstore Specializes in South Asian Fiction - Washingtonian
+This DC-Area Pop-Up Bookstore Specializes in South Asian Fiction - Washingtonian

 Kahini offers both new and used books.
 Outside of books with South Asian representation, Quazi highlights other books that have not received extensive attention.
 She finds books with less than 10,000 ratings on Goodreads or books that have not made The New York Times or USA Today Bestseller lists.

-Quazi hopes to open a physical store one day but for now will stick with popups at festivals and markets, where she pays vendor fees to set up a booth.
+Quazi hopes to open a physical store one day but for now will stick with pop-ups at festivals and markets, where she pays vendor fees to set up a booth.
 She also sells used books, and tries to sell as many books as possible for under $15.
 “I know sometimes it’s just not possible for people to buy a brand new book for $25,” she says.

 South Asians have seen a lot more representation in movies and TV over the past few years, Quazi says, mentioning Indian Matchmaking on Netflix as an example.
 But books, she says, hit differently than other media, and two books she’s especially proud to have carried are Hana Khan Carries On by Uzma Jalaluddin and Brick Lane by Monica Ali.
 “The fact that you’re sitting there for hours, imagining the story in your head, and you’re imagining who these characters are,” she says, “I think it has a different emotional impact on you.”